 If yes, please provide a link:

-If not, please provide this information
+If not, please provide this information [agreed]

 D. Criminalization of corruption (article 8)

 The review of Articles 8 and 9 of the Convention is only for those States parties to the Organized Crime Convention that are not party to the United Nations Convention against Corruption.